Solar Inverters – Making Waves

 Generally, modified sine wave inverters are less expensive than a pure sine wave inverter, so they are still used in simple systems.
 But as technology advances, the cost of pure sine wave inverters is coming down, making them much more affordable and the favorite option.

-Off-Grid Inverters Working with 12, 24, or 48V Battery Banks
+Off-Grid Inverters Working with 12V, 24V, or 48V Battery Banks

 Once the charge controller has charged up the battery bank, the off-grid inverter converts the 12, 24, or 48VDC battery bank to AC voltage.
 The AC output depends on your requirements.
 In North America, most residential and business use is 120V single phase.
 Homes will often use 240V split phase for larger loads such as a clothes dryer, well pump, and electric stove.
 Commercial buildings that use a lot of power will generally have 208V or 480V 3-phase delivered to the building, and it is then broken out to 120V when sent to the outlets.
 Depending on how you wire the output of the inverter, and which inverter you get, you could have both 120V and 240V as an output.
 You need to determine what your loads require, and select and configure the inverter accordingly.

-Most off-grid inverters can not sell extra power back to the grid, with the exception of inverters like the Outback FXR series inverters or the Schneider XW+ inverters.
-However, an inverter/charger can connect to the grid (if available) to act as a battery charger.
+Many off-grid inverters these days can connect to the grid (if available) to act as a battery charger.
 For instance, if you have a boat or RV with an inverter/charger, when you connect to shore power, you can use the AC power from the electric grid to charge your battery bank when the solar doesn’t provide enough power.
 But that AC connection is one-directional, it will only take from the grid, not send back.
 Likewise, you can often connect a generator to the AC input of an inverter/charger to top off the batteries when needed.
 This is a common configuration for off-grid homes that need more power in the winter than the sun can provide.

 When selecting an inverter, you must determine what your maximum wattage draw will be if all of your appliances that may be on at the same time, are on.
 If you have an 800W well pump, a 100W fridge, five 10W lights, and a 50W laptop, you need to add the wattages together to get at least a 1,000W inverter.
 You also have to make sure the inverter is able to handle the surge as motors turn on.
 For example, if your fridge and well pump both turned on at once, the surge could be three or four times the rated wattage.
 You must be sure the inverter can handle that.
 Inverters are rated in both continuous wattage and surge.